profandyfield/discovr/README.md

 * **metal_health**: fictitious data about whether listening to heavy metal negatively affects mental health.
 For details execute `?metal_health`.
 * **metallica**: Data about thrash metal band, Metallica.
 For details execute `?metallica`.
 * **murder**: fictitious data about the number of murder each month at three street locations (Ruskin Avenue, Acacia Avenue and Rue Morgue).
 For details execute `?murder`.
+* **muris_2008**: Data about whether you can train children to interpret ambiguous situations in a particular way.
+For details execute `?muris_2008`.
 * **notebook**: fictitious data about whether watching the film the notebook is emotionally arousing.
 For details execute `?notebook`.
 * **ong_2011**: Data about social media profile pictures and personality traits.
 For details execute `?ong_2011`.
 * **ong_tidy**: Data about social media profile pictures and personality traits.
 For details execute `?ong_tidy`.
 * **pubs**: Data illustrating the difference between an outlier and an influencial case.
 For details execute `?pubs`.
 * **puppies**: Fictitious data related to whether puppy therapy works.
 For details execute `?puppies`.
+* **puppy_love**: Fictitious data related to whether puppy therapy works when you adjust for a person's love of puppies.
+For details execute `?puppy_love`.
 * **r_exam**: Fictitious data relating to an R exam at two universities.
 For details execute `?r_exam`.
 * **roaming_cats**: fictitious data about how far cats roam from their homes For details execute `?roaming_cats`.
 * **self_help**: fictitious data about whether self-help books improve relationship satisfaction.
 For details execute `?self_help`.